-- All applications must directly benefit young women and transgender youth in a culturally appropriate, sustainable, and gender inclusive manner and address issues central to women’s human rights.
+- All applications must directly benefit young women and trans* youth in a culturally appropriate, sustainable, and gender inclusive manner and address issues central to women’s human rights.

 - You do not need to be a legally registered group to apply.

-- You may submit your application in ONE of the following languages: English, French, Spanish, Russian and Arabic.
+- You may submit your application in ONE of the following languages: English, French, Spanish, Russian, Arabic, Portuguese, and Chinese.

 - You can submit only ONE proposal this funding cycle.

 - If unsuccessful, you will be informed by email in October 2015.
 Funds will be distributed to grantee partners in December 2015.